-School surprises mother of fallen solider with much-needed new car
+School surprises mom of fallen solider with much-needed new car

 COBB COUNTY, Ga. - An annual event honoring veterans in one local school system included a special surprise for the mother of a fallen soldier.

 There were cheers Thursday in the auditorium of North Cobb Christian School.
-They were not for a sports team, but instead, for a parade of veteran, all alumni of the school community.
+They were not for a sports team, but instead, for a parade of veteran, all associated members of the school community.

 Somewhere in the audience of hundreds was Renee Dennis, the mother of fallen soldier Jacob Dennis.
-He was a graduate of Northside Christian School who was killed in the Iraq War.
+He was a graduate of North Cobb Christian School who was killed in the Afghanistan War.

 Renee is an administrative assistant for the athletic director and has needed a new car for a while.